davidjayjackson/WorldQuant-University/module_1.md

 ## Analysis of Mexico Housing Prices
 #### Commands Used:
 ```
+#### Library that need to be loaded
+import pandas as pd
+import matplotlib.pyplot as plt
+import plotly.express as px

 * df.from_csv() (create a data frame from csv file
 * df.to_csv()   ( write data data to csv file)
 * df.concat()   combine dart frame into single data frames (axis = 0 is for columns